Ghelle8/exploratory-data-analysis---customer-loans-in-finance15/CLIF_README.md

 file_path = 'data.csv'
 data_df = load_data(file_path)
 ```
-2. **Connecting to RDS Database**: Create an instance of RDSDatabaseConnector with your RDS credentials and use the connect method to establish a connection.
+2. **Connecting to RDS Database**: If you have data stored in an RDS database, you can use the 'RDSDatabaseConnector' class provided in 'RDS_SQLAlchemy.py' to establish a connection.
+Replace the placeholder credentials with your RDS instance details:

 ```python
 from sqlalchemy import create_engine